CornellDataScience/info1998/syllabus.md

 Class material will be posted on our course website, including the assignments, lecture slides, notes, and demos.

-We will use CMS for assignment / project submissions and feedback.
+We will use CMSx for assignment / project submissions and feedback.

 ----------------------------------------------------------------------------------------
 ### Course Work